12 Views on Life

 김유신 Youshin Gim

-The Word 용선 “Yong-Seon” is known as a part of the Korean ritual ceremony “굿Gūt.” 용선 Yong-Seon is a boat that carries soul or spirit from our living world to the spiritual world.
-This piece has three parts following the ceremony.
-1) the boat (yong-seon) starts its journey – I had the solemn and sorrowful opening for all instruments and the voice.
-2) the deceased (spirit) and the living accept the loss/death and celebrate life – the piece suddenly changes its mood with cheerful rhythmical gestures.
-3) sending off the spirit – a waterphone vibrates to signal the deceased reached the spiritual place finally. – Youshin Gim
+The word 용선 “Yong-Seon” is known as a part of the Korean ritual ceremony 굿GŪT. 용선 Yong-Seon is a boat that transports the deceased from the living world to the spiritual world.
+This piece has three parts following the ceremony - 1) the boat (Yong-Seon) starts its journey to the spiritual world – I wanted to create a solemn atmosphere in the opening of the piece.
+All instruments, including voice express grieving through sharing the similar musical gestures 2) the deceased and the living accept the loss/death and celebrate life – with quicker and more lively rhythmic gestures, the piece makes a sudden transition from the somber to festive.
+3) sending off the deceased – a waterphone is used to signal that the deceased reached the spiritual place.
+Youshin Gim

 positiveIncrease for piano solo, with pianist speaking